UniversalDependencies/docs-automation/valdan/README.txt

 change 'zeman' to your username.
 And you may want to verify that the CGI scripts indeed run as user 'www-data' on your system.

+Similarly to the UD treebank folders, the repository tools must also be cloned with complete access permissions for the users zeman and www-data.
+(But unlike the treebank repositories, tools should stay in the master branch.)

 Now we need a folder called log, lying in cgi/unidep next to the UD repositories, with write access for user www-data: